Nusa Penida: things to do & facts to know – The Black Magic Side of Bali

 Explore the black magic island: beaches, temples & more

-In this article, we won’t just offer you another list of things to do in Nusa Penida, but also an insight into its peculiar culture, and the myths that envelope it.
-Although recently became more heard of, Nusa Penida is still the less touristy place around Bali, but that’s not going to last long, so you better head this way as soon as possible.
+Although it has recently become more heard of, Nusa Penida is still the less touristy place around Bali, but that’s not going to last long, so you better head there as soon as possible.

 Here the Balinese culture is more authentic, visiting Nusa Penida will get you an idea of how Bali probably looked like 40 years ago.